AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-units-of-measure.md

 <a id="tocSsdsuom"></a>
 <a id="tocssdsuom"></a>

-DataContract representing a unit of measure
+DataContract representing a unit of measure.

 <h4>Properties</h4>